YONATAN-LAHAV/Chat-App-Server/README.md

 now you have the client side which shows the chat and the server siden which shows the api funcitionalty on the swagger interface running on your local browser.

-pay attention to the following the api-server is runing on port 7182 and can communicate with localhost:3000, and localhost:3001 only
+pay attention to the following:
+1)the api-server is runing on port 7182 and can communicate with localhost:3000, and localhost:3001 only